-Ships and offshore floating (OWT and O&G) structures are designed using many computer-aided design (CAD) tools, producing geometries that are not suitable for immediate finite element analysis.
-Up until now, finite element preprocessing from CAD-to-Mesh has been a tedious, error-prone task.
-The Sesam and MSC Apex teams have created a brand new workflow that changes that.
+Ships and offshore floating (OWT and O&G) structures are designed using computer-aided design (CAD) tools, producing geometries that are not suitable for immediate finite element analysis.
+Up until now, finite element pre-processing from CAD to Mesh has been a tedious task.
+The Sesam and MSC Apex teams have created a brand-new workflow that changes that.

-Join our webinar to learn how MSC Apex reduces the time for engineers building Sesam analyses.
-Experts from both MSC Apex and Sesam will showcase the benefits along with a demonstration of the new workflow to streamline processes (floating offshore wind turbines and ships).
+Watch our webinar to learn how MSC Apex reduces the time for engineers building Sesam analyses.
+Experts from both MSC Apex and Sesam will showcase the benefits and demonstrate the new workflow to streamline processes (floating offshore wind turbines and ships).

 - Seamless workflow integration